getsentry/snuba/docs/source/clickhouse/schema_design.rst

 .. [#dupe] During migration from non-promoted to promoted, putting the data in both map and
            top-level column may be necessary so that queries of old rows can still access the attributes.
-After the table goes through a full TTL period, however, message processors should be changed to stop writing the data in duplicate places.
+After the table goes through a full TTL period and the API/storage definition is changed to serve the values from the top-level field, message processors should be changed to stop writing the data in duplicate places.

 ..
    # (TODO: add some information to the above section about how we have